uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Queen ♣/Wands
   + upright: courage, confidence, independence, determination
   + reversed: selfishness, jealousy, insecurities
++ The Wanderer's Oracle: Lake ‖ Heaven
+  + situation: The Wanderer is camped beside a lake.
+Just before dawn, they see that the clouds have dispersed and the stars are reflected in the lake's surface.
+  + admonition: Get up and make an early start on your journey.
+If you do, it's possible to make better progress than you anticipated.
 + Bible: John 2:1-12 (Jesus turns water to wine at the wedding at Cana)
 + Additional Concepts:
   + Take thought beforehand